Ocramius/OcraDiCompiler/README.md

 The compiled Di container will be available after the `bootstrap` event of your application.
 Before that, any attempt to access Di will fetch the default one.
-You can customize where the compiled Di class will be written (and from where it will be read) by overriding the values in `config/module.config.php` in your own configuration file in the `config/autoload` directory.
+You can customize where the compiled Di class will be written (and from where it will be read) by overriding the values in `config/module.config.php` in your own config file in the `config/autoload` directory.

 ## Performance comparison